promptfoo/promptfoo/site/blog/red-teaming-prompt-airlines.md

 ![one successful payload](/img/blog/prompt-airlines/payload_example_1.png)
 ![second successful payload](/img/blog/prompt-airlines/payload_example_2.png)

-You can also innspect the full prompt through the magnifier:
+You can also inspect the full prompt through the magnifier:

 ![inspecting the full prompt](/img/blog/prompt-airlines/magnifier_glass.png)

 Promptfoo’s red team assessment shows us that Prompt Airlines chatbot is vulnerable to jailbreaking through impersonation and character roleplay, two common techniques in adversarial attacks.
 Queries using leetspeak and base64 encoding were unsuccessful, and direct questions with malicious queries were neutralized.

-We can use this information to further refine our adverserial prompts against Prompt Airlines and continue testing other endpoints.
+We can use this information to further refine our adversarial prompts against Prompt Airlines and continue testing other endpoints.

 ## Conclusion